What happens to the chart you embedded six months ago?

 Not every chart needs a live data connection.

 One-off announcements.
 A product launch recap or event summary references a fixed moment.
-The data won't change because the event already happened.
+The data will not change because the event already happened.

 Closed datasets.
 A 2020 census visualization or a completed academic study.
-There's nothing to update.
+There is nothing to update.

 Internal documents.
-If the chart lives inside a PDF, there's no ongoing readership to mislead.
+If the chart lives inside a PDF, there is no ongoing readership to mislead.

 Static works when the data is finished; when the claim has a natural expiration that matches the content's purpose.
 But if the chart supports an ongoing claim, a trend, a benchmark, a survey result, static becomes fragile.
-The data keeps moving.
-The chart doesn't.
+The data keeps moving while the chart stays frozen.

 Chart Makers Compared on What Matters